justicedundas/GeographicData/README.md

 # GeographicData
-Download and store bulk data from geonames data dump into csv files.
+Bash script to download and store bulk data from geonames data dump into csv files.